mithril-security/aigovtool/client/README.md

 $ cd client && poetry shell
 $ cd ../drm-blindai && python3 main.py --address=127.0.0.1 --upload=COVID-Net-CXR-2.onnx
 ```
+Pass the path to the COVIDNet model to the 'upload' paramter.

 The second line will run the DRM server and wait for the enclave to be ready.